Tumbridge Wells PPI Claim

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Tumbridge Wells, PPI may have been added to a customer's policy by Tumbridge Wells, in some cases without their knowledge.
-Tumbridge Wells may have denied a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Tumbridge Wells, PPI may have been attached to a customer's policy by Tumbridge Wells, in some cases without their knowledge.
+Tumbridge Wells may have declined a credit application if PPI was refused by the customer.

 Tumbridge Wells PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Tumbridge Wells.